Durkan unveils $1.6M plan to recruit, retain Seattle police officers

 For retention, the department wants to adopt a “clear my card” policy, removing some complaints against officers that were investigated and not sustained from individual personnel cards after a certain, shorter period, such as three years.

-The removals, subject to final approval, would be limited to cases where the department’s Office of Police Accountability (OPA) found the allegations to be unfounded or lawful and proper.
+The removals would be limited to cases where the department’s Office of Police Accountability (OPA) determined allegations to be bogus or officer conduct to be lawful and proper.

 Records on such complaints and investigations would continue to be retained elsewhere, Durkan administration officials say.

-Andrew Myerberg, the OPA’s civilian director, described the move as a “low-risk proposal” that could “significantly boost” morale while maintaining the department’s obligations to retain information on officer conduct.
+Andrew Myerberg, the OPA’s civilian director, described the move as a “low-risk proposal” that could “significantly boost” morale while maintaining the department’s obligations to save information on officer conduct.

 The work group recommended the “clear my card” policy based on officer dissatisfaction.
 The files in question are reviewed during interviews for promotions, as well as by recruiters from other jurisdictions and police department watchdogs.